merry7cherry/Flow-Matching-trajectory-visualization/README.md

 `flowviz.pipelines.flow_matching.train_variational_modified_mean_flow_matching` mirrors the VMF implementation but swaps the detached target for the modified objective `u_tgt = v - (t - r) * \partial_t u`.

-Sampling leverages `flowviz.pipelines.flow_matching.compute_variational_modified_mean_trajectories`, which fixes the auxiliary time to zero during integration (i.e., `r = 0` so `h = t`).
-This matches the inference-time behaviour where only the forward time parameter is available, producing trajectories ready for visualization with the existing plotting utilities.
+Sampling leverages `flowviz.pipelines.flow_matching.compute_variational_modified_mean_trajectories`, which now performs the analytic one-step update `z_0 = z_1 - u(z_1, t = 1, r = 0)` instead of numerically integrating an ODE.
+The helper evaluates the velocity model
+once with `r = 0`, assembles a two-point trajectory (noise to generated sample), and returns timestamps aligned with the other visualization utilities.

 ## Adding New Flow Variants